-Note: Refer to Figure 2-6 for LED locations and Table 2-1 to LED descriptions.
+Note: Refer to Figure 2-5 for LED locations and Table 2-1 to LED descriptions.

-3. Up to two minutes may be required after power-up for signal strength indication to occur on PCB1.
+- 3. When power up initialization is complete, the SSI LED's will blink one at a time in an upward pattern followed by all the SSI LED's blinking once together.
+This indicates normal firmware operation is starting. - 4.
+Up to two minutes may be required after power-up for signal strength indication to occur on PCB1.
 The Signal Strength Indicator LEDs labeled "SSI" on PCB1 will light up to indicate the strength of the available signal.
 While communication is underway, the "Active" LED will blink and the "Status" LED will be off.
 When communication is successfully completed, the "ACTIVE" LED will be off and the "STATUS" LED will be on to indicate that all information has been communicated successfully.

-- 4. Secure the external antenna on the Antenna Mounting Bracket in a location which provides maximum signal strength as indicated by the number of "SSI" LEDs lit (I13 I9). - 5.
-Connect the red wire to + (Positive) and the black wire to (Negative) on the battery as shown in Figure 2-1. - 6.
+- 5. Secure the external antenna on the Antenna Mounting Bracket in a location which provides maximum signal strength as indicated by the number of "SSI" LEDs lit (I13 I9). - 6.
+Connect the red wire to + (Positive) and the black wire to (Negative) on the battery as shown in Figure 2-1. - 7.
 Call 1-800-821-5825 to initiate monitoring while on-site.
 The NOC technician will request several tests to be performed to verify correct installation and operation of the system.